 The Bottom Line

 It can feel overwhelming to constantly review and police every beauty product that you put into your body.
-We hope that our list of safe brands, lipstick suggestions and resource guide will help you navigate the natural ingredient lists so you can feel confident and happy in your choices.
+We hope that our list of safe brands, lead-free lipstick suggestions, and resource guide will help you navigate the natural ingredient lists so you can feel confident and happy in your choices.